Death Classification: Line of Duty Death

 Police recovered several empty boxes of ammunition, several rifle scopes and a .22 caliber rifle from Pasch’s basement apartment.
 Further investigation revealed that Mr. Shearer had come to 1429 West Lill Avenue to evict Pasch from his basement apartment for failing to pay his rent.
 Mr. Shearer purchased the building in 1978 and Pasch was a tenant at the time of the purchase.

 Pasch was taken into custody and charged with two counts of murder and held without bond.
 He was tried, convicted and sentenced to death but later died while waiting on death row.

-Officer Clark was waked at Smith Corcoran Funeral Home located at 6150 North Cicero Avenue and his funeral mass was held at St. John's Evangelical Lutheran Church located at 4939 West Montrose Avenue.
+Officer Clark was waked at Smith Corcoran Funeral Home located at 6150 North Cicero Avenue.
+His funeral mass was held at St. John’s Evangelical Lutheran Church located at 4939 West Montrose Avenue.
 He was laid to rest on April 7, 1986 in Memory Gardens Cemetery, 2501 East Euclid Avenue, Arlington Heights, Illinois.